lenaschimmel/sc2rf/README.md

 variants.

 positional arguments:
-  input                 input sequences to test, as aligned
+  input                 input sequence(s) to test, as aligned
                         .fasta file(s) (default: None)

 optional arguments:
   -h, --help            show this help message and exit

+  --primers [PRIMER [PRIMER ...]]
+                        Filenames of primer set(s) to visualize.
+                        The .bed formats for ARTIC and easyseq are recognized and supported. (default:
+                        None)

   --parents INTERVAL, -p INTERVAL
                         Allowed number of potential parents of a